 The heating and air conditioning system in your car provides a comfortable driving environment in all weather conditions.

-Air conditioning is optional on U.S. DX and Canadian LX models.
+Air conditioning is optional on Canadian LX model.

 The audio sound system is very versatile.
 To get the most from this system, take the time to learn what the controls do.